PixarAnimationStudios/OpenSubdiv/documentation/cmake_build.rst

-Assuming that you have `cloned <getting_started.html>`__ the source repository and selected an appropriate release branch, the following instructions will walk you through the Cmake and configuration and build process.
+Assuming that you have `cloned <getting_started.html>`__ the source repository and selected an appropriate release branch, the following instructions will walk you through the CMake and configuration and build process.

-Cmake is a cross-platform, open-source build system.
-Cmake controls the compilation process using platform independent configuration files in order to generate makefiles and workspaces that are native to the platform of choice.
+CMake is a cross-platform, open-source build system.
+CMake controls the compilation process using platform independent configuration files in order to generate Makefiles and workspaces that are native to the platform of choice.

 The process involves the following steps: